HieuLCM/BookDatabase/README.md

 ## Port of back-end: 5000

-### Look the server branch to know more about server setup
+### Look over the server branch to know more about server setup